Afaaf19/printf/README.md

 In this ALX project we will work in team me and my dear partner @Hafsalem. the main thing is to deal with the famous predefined function 'printf'.
+Together we will definitely make an awesome work.